Guest at Your Table

-To register as your congregation’s Guest at Your Table coordinator, or to request additional materials or information, please contact Carly Cronon, associate for congregational giving programs, at ccronon @ uusc.org.
+To register as your congregation’s Guest at Your Table coordinator, or to request materials or information, please contact Laura Randall, Associate Director of Development for Congregation Relations, at lrandall @ uusc.org.

 A step-by-step guide for planning your congregation’s Guest at Your Table Program is available here.

 2021 Theme: The Meaning of Home

 This past year, we highlighted the ways the pandemic has changed the relationship many of us have with home, as well as the importance of home to our UUSC partners, who are fighting for their homes amid violence, economic devastation, and climate change.
 We provided the following materials below.

 - Stories of Hope: personal stories introducing this year’s “Guests”

 - Story for All Ages introducing kids to this year’s four “Guests”